-As an accountant, you have a responsibility to ensure your clients are up to speed with Making Tax Digital (MTD) changes, and that their processes and software are fully compliant by April 2022.
-But we know that different clients have different needs and there are a lot of accounting software packages out there – so which to choose?
+As an accountant, you have a responsibility to make sure your clients are ready for the Making Tax Digital (MTD) changes, and that their processes and software are fully compliant by April 2022.
+But we know that different clients have different needs, and there are plenty of accounting software packages available for them to choose from.

 We talked to Paul Crichton, Managing Partner of accountancy firm MMG Archbold, to find out how his firm uses QuickBooks and what they’ve done to get clients ready for MTD.

 There’s a lot of buzz around MTD.
 What are your thoughts on it?

 A lot of people might be nervous about MTD, because it’s new and unknown.
 But I think it’s a good thing – it will bring down the cost of compliance for the entire country.
 Plus, we’ll see a shift in the bookkeeping mindset – everything will become more organised.

-When you break it down, MTD is just a software update.
+When you break it down, Making Tax Digital is just a software update.
 It’s a different, more efficient way of putting the numbers in the boxes by harnessing bank feeds, bank rules, data automation.
 MTD looks at all these systems and answers the question, “How efficient can we make this?”

 How did your firm prepare for MTD?

 We have quite a few staff, and they all needed to know how to use the new MTD compliant software.
 So we reached out to QuickBooks for help.
 QuickBooks support around MTD has been fantastic.
 Honestly, it’s been second-to-none.
 I don’t think I could ask for more.

 All our staff have had core QuickBooks training, and 70% of them have had the advanced training.
 They should all be able to answer clients’ questions.

 What are the biggest challenges you’ve faced preparing for MTD?

 Organising to get all our staff trained was time-consuming.
 It wasn’t that the training itself was challenging, but we changed from the old system to the new one, and our staff had to learn as they went.
 But we’re over the hurdle now.